-- Adding line items for every single detail
+- Add line items for every single detail

-- Knowing when payments are due (being late could incur an extra cost)
+- Know your deadlines – when are payments are due (being late could incur an extra cost)

-- Adding expected amounts and actual costs so you can see if you are over budget
+- Add expected amounts and actual costs so you can see if you are over budget

 What Are You Budgeting For?

-The first step to creating your budget is to figure out every single moving part of your event that could potentially incur a cost.
-By keeping the smaller details that make up your event in mind, you’re able to get a more accurate budget versus one that simply includes the bigger pieces of an event like catering, venue, and AV.
+The first step to creating your event budget is to figure out each part of your event that could potentially incur a cost.
+By including every part of the event, you’re able to get a more accurate budget versus one that simply includes the bigger pieces of an event.
 This is a preliminary step that you can continue to refine along the way as you speak with vendors and get a more accurate telling of your budget.

 Budgeting tools don’t have to be fancy– you can start this step as quickly as opening up an empty Google Sheet and entering budget items, to save time you can skip creating your event budget from scratch and download our event budget spreadsheet at the bottom.

-- Item: what is the individual aspect of your event that you’re budgeting for?
-During this step, it’s important to be as specific as possible and to break down every single item.
-It’s not a good idea to lump things together.
-For example, grouping alcohol and food together might make intuitive sense, but putting them under the same category in your budget may cause some problems.
-If you need to make changes or cut out a line item, you don’t want to unintentionally alter the budget from something else in the process.
+This is for each individual item in your event budget.
+When listing items in your event budget be as specific as possible.
+Break down every single item you will be paying for.
+Don’t lump items together.
+For example, grouping alcohol and food together might seem to make sense but may cause some problems.
+It could cause issues if you need to make changes or cut out a line item down the road in planning.
 Say you wanted to add an extra $100 to the food and alcohol line item.
-Would that money go towards extra sides or more bottles?
+Which would that money go towards?
 The key is to be as detailed as possible when creating your event budget and keep each item separate.
 The more detailed the better.

 Descriptions are absolutely necessary for your event budget!
 Add a detailed description to the item you’ll need for your event.
 This is an important column to include in the case where your budget needs to be approved by someone in your organization who may not know what each line item is.
-If that person isn’t directly involved in planning they won’t know how essential or non-essential it is to making your event happen.
+If that person isn’t directly involved in planning they won’t know how essential or non-essential the item is to making your event happen.
 By adding a description you can provide clarity on why it is needed and what is a must-have.

-- Amount Needed: quantities play a big role in budgeting.
-Increasing quantities can quickly deplete your budget.
+Quantities play a big role in budgeting.
+Increasing quantities can quickly drain your budget.
 On the other hand, eliminating unnecessary quantities of something can rapidly replenish your budget.
-Tracking what you think you’ll need before the event as well as noting the actual quantities you used will help you mold what your future budgets look like.
+Tracking what you think you’ll need before the event as well as noting the actual quantities you used will help you mold what your future event budgets look like.

-- Estimated Cost: while one venue may charge a different rate than the one next door, simply knowing a ballpark figure can help you understand what kind of budget you need to ask for before an event.
-In the next step, we’ll tackle how to get the estimated cost as close to the actual cost to make for an accurate budget.
+While costs are going to vary, simply knowing a ballpark figure can help you understand what kind of budget you need for your event.
+In the next step, we’ll tackle how to get the estimated cost as close to the actual cost as possible to make for an accurate budget.

-- Actual Cost: just like the name suggests, this column is where you’ll track the actual cost of the item.
-This step is crucial for future budgeting sessions to understand how costs are increasing (or decreasing) and whether or not you’ll need to think about creating a larger budget for that event for years to come.
+Just like the name suggests, this column is where you’ll track the actual cost of the item.
+This step is crucial for future budgeting sessions to understand how costs are increasing (or decreasing).
+It will a serve as a reference when planning the event for years to come.

 Now that you have the beginnings of an event budget, you can focus on getting your estimated costs closer to your actual costs.
 Researching prices will help paint a picture what your actual budget will look like.

-Calling vendors and suppliers to get financial data isn’t always the quickest process, but it can help you understand what your budget will entail realistically.
-Starting a new worksheet to track potential vendors for each line item will clarify who you’ve reached out to, who’s responsive, and the costs you uncover for each vendor.
+Calling vendors and suppliers to get pricing isn’t always the quickest process, but it can help you get a realistic estimate of costs.
 Once you’ve connected with a vendor, give them as many details about your event needs and ask for the cost and what that cost includes.
-There might be costs you may have left out like gratuities, service fees, or tax so make sure that the vendor gives you as thorough of cost breakdown as possible.
-Go through each line item for each set of vendors and figure out which vendors will work best for your event.
+There might be costs you may have left out like gratuities, service fees, or tax.
+Make sure that the vendor gives you as thorough of cost breakdown as possible.
+Go through each line item for each quote from vendors and figure out which vendors will work best for your event.
 Of course, always pick the vendor that fits your vision, budget and you enjoy working with.
 Don’t pick someone just because they are the lowest bid.

 Time to Get Real: Estimating The Costs

-Now that you have a general idea of what you’ll be tracking when it comes to costs, it’s time to figure out the line items.
+Now that you have a general idea of what to expect when it comes to costs, it’s time to figure out the line items.
 Take yourself through the lifecycle of your event: what are some of the things that could cost you money along the way?
-Don’t stop at just the big ticket items like your venue, food and beverage, and AV (although these do make it on the list): think of smaller costs like taxes, fees, marketing, and travel.
+Don’t stop at just the big-ticket items like your venue, food and beverage, and AV (although these do make it on the list).
+You need to think of smaller costs like taxes, fees, gratuity, marketing, and travel.
 Small costs can end up devouring your budget if you don’t account for them on the front end.

-Here are some things you might want to consider for budget line items:
+Here are some things to consider for budget line items:

 - AV: Take a look at your AV quote: which components do you absolutely need vs. what is a nice-to-have?
 Are there pieces of the AV agreement that could incur an additional cost like damage fees or per diems?
 What are some AV fees to watch out for?
 What should you not hack off the budget OR always plan for when it comes to AV needs?
 Does your in-house AV provider include fees that you should be aware of?